njanetos/tikz3d/README.md

 ## Installation

+Run the makefile:

 ```
 make
 ```

 ## Usage

-Currently only supports simple polygons.
-Takes a text file with tikz code, but with 3D coordinates:
+Currently supports polygons and lines.
+Also has convinience functions for drawing boxes and rectangle.
+Takes a text file with tikz code, but with 3D coordinates, e.g.,

 ```
 \camera (48, 48, 48, -0.78540, 0, -0.78540);